CaboLabs/criterion-spec/README.md

 }
 ```

+### Arguments

+The values that can be assigned or used as function parameters are called Argument.
+Arguments can have four types:

+1. Literal: represents a simple constant value of a certain type like the integer `2` or the string `"hellow world"`.
+2. Value Reference: represents the reference to an existing variable by its name, and always starts with `$`, for instance `$myVar`.
+3. Return Literal: represents the value returned by a function, and which can be assigned to a variable.
+4. Data Source Literal: represents a value that is extracted and retrieved from a Data Source (JSON, XML, etc).

 ### Value Assignment

-The Criterion Rule Format defines four types of values that can be assigned to variables: Literal, Value Reference, Return Literal and Data Source Literal.
+As mentioned in the previous section, the Criterion Rule Format defines four types of values (called Arguments) that can be assigned to variables: Literal, Value Reference, Return Literal and Data Source Literal.
+The following examples show how to assign each type of Argument.

 #### Literal Value Assignment